 - Cheap Trick is blue in the manga, and brown in the anime.

-- The flower which Stray Cat turns into after its death is pink in the manga and games, but white in the anime.
+- The flower which Stray Cat turns into after its death is pink in the manga and games, but blue in the anime.
 However, it does turn pink again by the time of the final battle.

 - Giorno Giovanna has many different color schemes: